adelinosousa/gh-cli-auth/README.md

    val ghToken = ghCliAuth.token.get()
    ```

+### Important Notes
-**NOTE**: When using both plugins, ensure that you **only** apply the plugin version to <u>settings</u> plugin block and not to the <u>project</u> plugin block, as it will lead to a conflict.
+- When using both plugins, ensure that you **only** apply the plugin version to <u>settings</u> plugin block and not to the <u>project</u> plugin block, as it will lead to a conflict.
-You also won't be able to obtain GitHub token from the `ghCliAuth` extension if you're setting `RepositoriesMode` as `FAIL_ON_PROJECT_REPOS`, as it is only _currently_ available in the `project` plugin.
+- You won't be able to obtain GitHub token from the `ghCliAuth` extension if you're setting `RepositoriesMode` as `FAIL_ON_PROJECT_REPOS`, as it is only _currently_ available in the `project` plugin.
-This plugin is also **not** compatible with locally precompiled plugin scripts in your `settings.gradle.kts` file, due to the way Gradle handles plugin resolution during the initialization phase.
+- By default, the settings plugin will configure default repositories for plugins and dependencies (google, mavenCentral, gradlePluginPortal).
+This is to ensure default repositories are always available.

 ### Configuration